 Upon gainful completion of a phlebotomy training program, you will have a Certificate of Completion.
 Your Certificate of Completion does not make you ‘Certified’.
 This is a extremely common misunderstanding.
 A Certificate of Completion is used as proof of your completion of a phlebotomy training program and is required to attempt the national certification exam for individuals who’ve acquired no experience in the field.

 There are many certification agencies that phlebotomist can choose to become certified with.
 The cost to become NPS Certified is $150.00 and includes your full study guide, unlimited practice exams, one final certification exam attempts and a professional resume revision.
 The entire process can be completed online in the NPS learning management system.

 The prerequisites to take the certification exam with most agencies include the following:

 - Completion of a Phlebotomy Training Program OR 1 Year of On-The-Job Experience in the Past 3 Years

 - 10 Successful Capillary Sticks

 Preparing to take the Certification Exam

 Once you have registered to take the certification exam, you should prepare by reviewing examination materials provided to you by the credentialing agency.
 Every agency has examination materials based on their competency exams.
 Be positive to study every day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly buildup your chances of passing the official exam.
-NPS provides full examination materials, unlimited practice exams and three chances to attempt the final certification exam.
+NPS provides full examination materials, unlimited practice exams and one chance to attempt the final certification exam.